English

 100G-100G Interconnect Cabling Solution with Fiber Adapter Panel

 The method to connect with the FHD fiber adapter panel is very straightforward.
 As the following diagram shows, two QSFP28 CWDM4 modules are plugged into two 100G switches.
-And the 100G to 100G interconnection can be achieved by using FHD fiber patch panel, rack mount fiber enclosure, and LC duplex single-mode fiber patch cable.
-In this solution, the fiber enclosure and adapter panels are used for structured cable management.
+The 100G to 100G interconnection can be achieved by using an FHD fiber patch panel, rack mount fiber enclosure, and LC duplex single-mode fiber patch cable.
+This solution uses fiber enclosures and adapter panels for structured cable management.

 QSFP28 CWDM4 100G-100G Interconnect Cabling.jpg